Domestic Customer Information

-Did you know that NIE and Power NI (formerly NIE Energy) are separate companies?
+Did you know that NIE Networks and Power NI (formerly NIE Energy) are separate companies?

-NIE (Northern Ireland Electricity) and Power NI are separate companies under different ownership.
+NIE Networks and Power NI are separate companies under different ownership.

-NIE is the electricity network business which owns the wires and meters and is responsible for transporting power to homes and businesses.
-If your electricity goes off or you have a problem with your electricity, you should contact NIE.
+NIE Networks is the electricity network business which owns the wires and meters and is responsible for transporting power to homes and businesses.
+If your electricity goes off or you have a problem with your electricity, you should contact NIE Networks.
 Power NI is one of a number of suppliers you can choose from - see our Supplier Contact Information Page for details.

 Electricity suppliers buy energy and sell it onto customers.
 Whoever your supplier is, they will issue your electricity bill and deal with any queries you have about your bill.